-Massachusetts police arrest 9 men after standoff with armed group that 'does not recognize our laws'
+Massachusetts police arrest 11 men after standoff with armed group that 'does not recognize our laws'

 The individuals have posted videos to their YouTube channel throughout the incident

-During a traffic stop early Saturday morning, nine men carrying rifles and handguns fled into the nearby woods off Route 95/128.
-Police say the men claim to be from a group that "does not recognize our laws."
+During a traffic stop early Saturday morning, a group of men carrying rifles and handguns fled into the nearby woods off Route 95/128.
+Police initially reported the number as around eight men, later revising the total to 11 following arrests.

-State Police Col. Christopher Mason told Boston 25 News that the men have identified themselves as part of a group called "Rise of the Moors."
+State Police Col. Christopher Mason told Boston 25 News that the men have identified themselves as part of a group called "Rise of the Moors," a group that "does not recognize our laws."

 "Their self-professed leader wanted it very much known their ideology is not anti-government," Mason said.
 "Our investigation will provide us more insight into what their motivation, what their ideology is."